dokku/dokku/docs/deployment/logs.md

 #### Configuring a log sink

 Vector uses the concept of log "sinks" to send logs to a given endpoint.
-Log sinks may be configured globally or on a per-app basis by specifying a `sink` in DSN form with the `logs:set` command.
+Log sinks may be configured globally or on a per-app basis by specifying a `vector-sink` in DSN form with the `logs:set` command.
 Specifying a sink value will reload any running vector container.

 ```shell
 # setting the sink value in quotes is encouraged to avoid